DaanMatch/Administrivia/_sources/intro.md

 The following days, the onboarding will allow you to train yourself gradually on:

 - The different tools and business processes that you will use every day
-- how to interact with your colleagues and our good practices
+- How to interact with your colleagues and our good practices

 ## Your Team 👥